Travel medical evacuation insurance coverage – do I really need it?

-“As international travel increases, especially adventure travel, more people are becoming aware that a medical evacuation could cost them tens of thousands of dollars out of their own pockets — money they may not even have and would have to raise from family and friends if they had no insurance,” John Moretti, director of communications for Ripcord Rescue Travel Insurance, told HI Travel Tales.
+“As international travel increases, especially adventure travel, more people are becoming aware that a medical evacuation could cost them tens of thousands of dollars out of their own pockets — money they may not even have and would have to raise from family and friends if they had no insurance,” a travel insurance expert told us.

 Back we come to your tolerance for risk.
 A medical evacuation, even the most basic, can easily cost $25,000.
 If it is from a remote location with helicopters and specially trained personnel plus perhaps a medically equipped jet, the bill could easily top $250,000.
-An annual plan with Ripcord starts at $312.
+A basic plan with Global Rescue starts at $119.

 When might I not really need specialized evacuation insurance?

 Again, it comes back to the question of risk.
 If you are only traveling domestically where you are fully covered by your health insurance plan and you are only sightseeing (walking around Boston or Washington D.C. for example) or going to Disney for a week, then you will probably be just fine with medical evacuation coverage provided as a part of your standard travel insurance plan.
 And this is also why we like Global Rescue, because if you purchase travel insurance through them, you are also protected with superior medical evacuation coverage, no matter where you are…and accidents happen, even at Disney World.

 Medical evacuation insurance coverage is not travel medical insurance